paulocymbaum/paulocymbaum/README.md

 I am a **Fullstack Developer** and **Founding Engineer** with expertise in **AI technologies**, **DevOps automation**, **Software Engineering**, and **low-code development** for business value.
 My work combines technical proficiency with strategic thinking to build robust, end-to-end applications.

 Currently, I am focused on building digital products with seamless UX.
-I act as a **Founding Engineer at Yapper** and a **Frontend Developer at Fourmakers**, where I specialize in B2B multi-tenant architectures.
+I act as a **Founding Engineer at Yapper**, an AI-based product from the ed-tech ESL segment, and a **Frontend Developer at Fourmakers**, where I specialize in B2B multi-tenant architectures.

 ---